gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 * `client` not having any other local uses within `openNewAccount` beyond `addClient`.

-If Swift's language rules allowed the compiler to analyze the uses of `client` and prove the above two points, then this code could be determined to be race free and accepted as valid code.

-The simple example above shows the extreme expressivity limitations caused by Swift's current concurrency model.
-This will impede the updating of older libraries to use concurrency by requiring pervasive `Sendable` auditing as well as the development of new libraries.
-By introducing this new diagnostic, we can avoid that problem and provide a safe, intuitive model for the use of non-`Sendable` types.
+The simple example above shows the expressivity limitations of Swift's strict concurrency checking.
+The example requires unsafe escape hatches, such as `@unchecked Sendable` conformances, for common patterns that are already free of data races.

 ## Proposed solution

 We propose the introduction of a new control flow sensitive diagnostic that emits errors at use sites of non-`Sendable` values that previously were transferred to a different isolation domain.
-Our motivating example does not violate this rule since `client` is passed into a constructor and does not have any further uses.
+Our motivating example does not violate this rule since `client` is passed into a initializer and does not have any further uses.
 But if we were to modify `openNewAccount` to call a function on `client`, we would violate this rule since a value that had already been transferred from a non-isolated context to an actor-isolated context would be